 - 1. Download Entry.java, Map.java, AbstractMap.java, AbstractHashMap.java and ProbeHashMap.java from ~dxu/handouts/labs/09.
 This is the book's implementation of a linear-probing hash table. - 2.
 Study ProbeHashMap. java and make sure you understand the implementation details. - 3.
 Download dictionary.txt and search.txt.
 You will write a program that first creates a ProbeHashMap, and then insert words in dictionary.txt one by one as keys into that hash table.
 Values are the same words.
 There are 24520 words in the file.
 Your initial hash table capacity should be chosen as a reasonably large prime number. - 4.
-As you insert each word, compute the average number of probes, and maximum number of probes.
+As you insert each word, compute the average number of probes and maximum number of probes.
+Number of probes is the number of times an open-addressing hashtable needs to try before finding the correct array location to either insert or find a key-value pair.
+With no collision, the average and max number of probes per key should be 1.
 Print these values after all insertions are completed.
 Note that, to be able to compute these values, you will need to update ProbeHashMap class.
 The lines of the output should print the hash table statistics in the following order.

-'''

-average number of probes during insertions:

-max number of probes during insertions:
+average number of probes during insertions: max number of probes during insertions: load factor after insertions:

-load_factor after insertions:

-'''